- Child Custody

 When seeking an enforceable modification of a custody order in Texas, the courts may allow a modification that is in the best interests of the child in the following situations:

-Contact a Houston child custody attorney to find out if you are eligible to modify your agreement.
+Contact a Lubbock child custody attorney to find out if you are eligible to modify your agreement.

 Robert Reid McInvale is an experienced family law attorney with a comprehensive practice in Houston.
 He provides dedicated and strong advocacy for his clients, helping them with all the issues surrounding their divorce, separation, child custody, and other marriage and family matters.
 Attorney McInvale—Reid to clients and friends—seemed destined for a law career.
 Born while his father was attending Emory University Law School, Reid grew up in Manchester, GA.
 His father was the city attorney for many years, as well as head of the Manchester Chamber of Commerce.
 It is in the family blood to become lawyers and help people get justice.
 U.S. Supreme Court Chief Justice John Marshall is part of the McInvale family tree.